SariskaIO/sariska-media-transport/README.md

 ```

-For complete explanation of all API's.
+For complete explaination of all API's.
 Please checkout documentation [a link](https://www.sariska.io/docs/sariska-media-javascript)